goldentroll/new-amazona-final/README.md

     15. replace props.location.search with const { search } = useLocation(); and URLSearchParams
     16. replace props.match.path with const {pathname} = useLocation();
     17. put userInfo in useEffect in ChatBox, SupportScreen

+87. Create Signin Backend API
+    1. create userRouter.js
+    2. use it in server.js
+    3. seed sample users